rwils83/axonbot_slack/docs/install_docker.rst

 Configure bot in Docker
 =====================================================
-Use this to be prompted for all of the bots configuration variables.
+Use this to be prompted for all of the bots :ref:`Variables`.

 * Create a container named :blue:`axonbot_slack` from the image :blue:`axonious/axonbot_slack:latest`.
 * Create (or re-use an existing) volume named :blue:`axonbot_slack` and mount it inside the countainer at :blue:`/axoxnbot_slack`.